Marvel Rivals: Advanced Ult Economy Guide

 Error Exploitation Drill

-• Setup: Review personal VODs or those of professional players, specifically looking for instances of enemy errors.
+• Setup: Review personal VODs or professional gameplay footage.

 • Execution:

-1. During VOD review, pause the playback immediately whenever a potential enemy error is spotted (e.g., a wasted ultimate, a player caught badly out of position, a crucial defensive cooldown used offensively).
+1. Pause whenever you spot a potential enemy error (wasted ultimate, player out of position, defensive cooldown used offensively).

-2. Analyze the situation: What specific mistake was made?
-What vulnerability did this error create for the enemy player or their team?
+2. Analyze the situation: What mistake was made?
+What vulnerability did this create?

-3. Theorize an optimal punish: If acting as the opposing team, what would be the ideal way to capitalize on this mistake?
-Which ultimates, if any, would be most effective?
-Who would be the primary target for focused fire or abilities?
+3. Plan an optimal punish: How would you capitalize on this error?
+Which ultimates would be most effective?
+Who should be the primary target?

-• Goal: This drill is designed to sharpen a player's ability to spot these often brief opportunities in real-time and to train their decision-making processes for capitalizing on them swiftly and effectively with their team.
+• Goal: Sharpen your ability to spot brief opportunities in real-time and train decision-making for capitalizing on them effectively.

 The 40/40/20 Rule & Advanced Decision-Making

-Making the right call on when and how to use an ultimate is one of the most challenging aspects of high-level play.
-The "40/40/20 rule," introduced as a guideline for ultimate usage, offers a valuable framework for navigating these complex decisions, emphasizing that the value of an ultimate is highly contextual and time-sensitive.
+Deciding when to use your ultimate is one of the hardest parts of high-level play.
+The "40/40/20 rule" gives you a framework for making these tough decisions by recognizing that ultimate value is highly contextual and time-sensitive.

 Understanding the 40/40/20 Guideline

-It is crucial to understand that this is a flexible guideline, not an immutable law.
-The optimal distribution can and should shift based on the evolving game state, the specific hero being played, the overall team composition, and the enemy's strategy.
-An ultimate that could win a fight now is often more valuable than an ult saved for a hypothetical later that might never materialize, or where the game state has deteriorated further.
+This is a flexible guideline, not a rigid rule.
+The optimal distribution shifts based on game state, your hero, team composition, and enemy strategy.
+An ultimate that wins a fight now is often more valuable than saving it for a hypothetical perfect moment that might never come.

 Role-Based Adjustments